Pages

 Osteoporosis

 Osteoporosis is also called brittle bone disease.
-It is a condition that both in women as in men.
-The bones are so weak (porous) that you just anything can break.
+It is a condition that is just as common in women as it is in men and causes the bones to become so weak (porous) that there is a increased risk of breaking bones.

 Healthy eating & exercise reduces the risk of